mmillar-bolis/The-36-Lessons-of-Vivec/about.md

 Similar to the Tanakh, the [Quran][35] has traditionally been arranged into sections and verses (called *surat* and *ayah*).
 Initially, the Arabic script [lacked diacritical markings][36], making it difficult to distinguish double-consonants and long vowels.
 In addition, the primary way of distinguishing the end of a verse was to follow it with an empty space.
 Over time, Muslim scholars did not entirely agree on [interpretations][37] of where each verse should be split.
 The ninth century Muslim scholar [Abu Bakr Ibn Mujahid][38] is generally credited as having canonized the [seven different reading systems][39] that lead to [five common verse systems][40].

 However, during the [Umayyad period][41], diacritic and punctuation marks began to make their way into the Arabic script.
 Copyists began to fill the empty space at the end of verses with a new full-stop character (called a *waqf taam*).
-With the growing adoption of the [Hindu-Arabic numeral system][42] in the eighth and ninth centuries, writers began to fill this glyph with it's respective verse umber.
+With the growing adoption of the [Hindu-Arabic numeral system][42] in the eighth and ninth centuries, writers began to fill this glyph with it's respective verse number.
 Today, most printed Qurans use the Kufi/Egyption verse system.

 Verse numbering in the modern sense didn't begin to appear in the texts of the [Christian bible][43] until the early 1600s.
 However, in 1509 [Jacques Lefevre d'Etaples][44] published the [Psalterium Quintuplex][45], which was a rendering of five different [psalters][46] in French.
 Lefevre had his own verse system to organize the work.